$0 Japan School Meeting Prep Checklist

 Relocating to Japan with a Special Needs Child: What to Prepare Before You Arrive

 "Japan doesn't have much support for special needs" is the first thing most expat parents hear from people who have been there.
 It is not entirely wrong, but it is not the whole picture either.
-Japan has a structured special education system with four placement tiers, government-subsidized after-school services, and, since April 2024, legal obligations on private schools to provide reasonable accommodation.
+Japan has a structured special education system with four placement tiers, government-subsidized after-school services, and, since April 2024, legal obligations under the Act for Eliminating Discrimination against Persons with Disabilities on private businesses, including private schools, to provide reasonable accommodation.

 What Japan does not have is a system designed with expat families in mind.
 The process is entirely in Japanese.
 The cultural norms are very different from Western advocacy models.
 The timelines are rigid and year-bound.
 If you arrive without preparation, the first few months can be extraordinarily difficult.